LaunchPadCS/BackendGuides/databases_3.md

 ## Mongoose

 Applications don't work with MongoDB using the shell we discussed in the last section.
 Instead, they use one of many helper libraries to work with the data.
-Mongoose is one popular mongoDB library for nodeJS, and we'll be explaining the basics in this article.
+Mongoose is one popular mongoDB library for node, and we'll be explaining the basics in this section.

 ### Mongoose Basics
 Mongoose is an npm module that makes it easy to work with mongoDB inside nodeJS.
 Installing it is as easy as using any other npm module; you can just run `npm install mongoose`.

 When using mongoose, we define a `schema` for each collection we want to create.
-The schema is like a blueprint that lets mongoose know what information we want to safe.
+The schema is like a blueprint that lets mongoose know what information we want to save.
 You specify the type and name of each field you want to include.
-Then we convert the schema into a `model`, which is an object that lets us easily work the collection.
+Then we convert the schema into a `model`, which is an object that lets us easily work with the collection.

 Here's how you could define a schema for a collection that would keep track of some cats: